TransPose: 6D Object Pose Estimation with Geometry-Aware Transformer: Proposed Method

 \subsection{Pose Prediction Network}

-After obtaining the global geometric features, we first perform a pooling operation and then feed them into the proposed pose prediction network structure based on translation and rotation decoupling to recover 6D pose estimation parameters, as shown in Figure~\ref{fig:pre_network}.
+With the obtained global geometric features, we can predict the final pose parameters of objects.
+Similar with~\cite{wen2020se}, we first perform a pooling operation and then feed them into the designed pose prediction network structure based on translation and rotation decoupling to recover 6D pose estimation parameters, as shown in Figure~\ref{fig:pre_network}.

-For the regression of the translation, the original point cloud is first translated to the local canonical coordinate and then the subsequent feature extraction and pose predict.
+For the 3D translation, the original point cloud is first translated to the local canonical coordinate and then the subsequent feature extraction and pose predict.
 We define the origin of the local normalized coordinate system as the barycenter of the original point cloud.

 The expected output of the translation prediction network is the difference between the true value $t$ and the point cloud center $\bar{X}$, that is $t-\bar{X}$.

 For the regression of the rotation, we utilize quaternion as the representation of the network predicted rotation amount to avoid the Gimbal Lock problem in Euler rotation.
 The quaternion consists of a scalar and a vector.
 In this paper, the rotation quaternion is represented in the form $\mathbf{q}=q_{3}+q_{0}\mathbf{i}+q_{1}\mathbf{j}+q_{2}\mathbf{k}$.
 Meanwhile, the four-dimensional vectors of network predictions need to be standardized to ensure that $\left\|\mathbf{q}\right\|=q_{0}^{2}+q_{1}^{2}+q_{2}^{2}+q_{3}^{2}=1$.
 Hence, the corresponding rotation matrix $R(\mathbf{q})$ can be obtained: